Laskiaispulla – Finnish Shrove Buns

 In a small bowl, combine the warm milk and the yeast.
 Let sit for about 5 minutes.

-In the bowl of a stand mixer fitted with the whisk attachment whip the egg, egg yolk, and sugar together till pale and yellow.
+In the bowl of a stand mixer fitted with the whisk attachment whip the egg, egg yolk, and sugar together until pale and yellow.

-Add the salt, flour, and cake flour and replace the whisk attachment with a dough hook.
+Add the salt, 3 ½ cups flour, and cardamom, and replace the whisk attachment with a dough hook.
 Pour in the yeast/milk mixture.
-Slowly knead the dough till it’s combined nicely, about 2 minutes or so.
+Slowly knead the dough until it’s combined nicely, about 2 minutes or so.

-In a small bowl whip the butter till light and fluffy.
+In a small bowl, whip the butter with a hand mixer until light and fluffy.
 Add the whipped butter to the stand mixer and continue kneading.
 You will have to scrape the sides down and help the dough quite a bit in the beginning.
-Knead on a low speed till you can pull a piece of dough upwards without it breaking.
-It will be at least 15 minutes-20 minutes of kneading in the stand mixer.
+Knead on a low speed until you can pull a piece of dough upwards without it breaking.
+It will be at least 10-15 minutes of kneading in the stand mixer.
 The dough will feel sticky during this process and you may be tempted to add more flour, but you likely don’t need to *see note.
-If at the 15 minute mark of kneading it’s still sticking a lot to the sides of the bowl then you can add a bit of flour at a time.
+If at the 10 minute mark of kneading it’s still sticking a lot to the sides of the bowl then you can add a bit of flour at a time.
 It will get less sticky as you knead longer.
 Because this is an enriched bread dough (meaning it has eggs, butter, and milk in it), it takes quite a bit more kneading than doughs with just water and flour.

-Once your dough is kneaded, cover the bowl with plastic wrap and put in a warm location till it doubles, about 1 hour.
+Once your dough is kneaded, remove the dough briefly to your hand or a clean counter, and spray the bowl with cooking spray.
+Cover the bowl with plastic wrap and put in a warm location until it doubles, about 1 hour- 90 minutes.

-Line 3 baking sheets with parchment paper and set aside and Pre heat oven to 425 F.
+Line 3 baking sheets with parchment paper, set aside, and Preheat the oven to 425 F.

-Whisk an egg together with a pastry brush, gently and lightly brush the top of the rolls right before placing in the oven.
+Whisk the egg and water together to make the egg wash.
+With a pastry brush, gently and lightly brush the top of the rolls right before placing in the oven.

 Bake for 10-14 minutes till the tops are medium golden brown (watch them every few minutes to make sure you don’t over-bake).
-Remove from oven and let cool completely before continuing.
+Remove from oven and let cool completely before continuing on a wire cooling rack.
+Leaving the buns to cool on the baking sheet will make them over-cook so make sure to remove them off the hot baking sheet as soon as you pull them out of the oven.

-While the buns are cooling, make the whipped cream using a hand mixer by mixing the cream, powdered sugar and vanilla extract till stiff peaks.
+While the buns are cooling, make the whipped cream using a hand mixer by mixing the cream, powdered sugar and vanilla extract until stiff peaks.

 Once the buns are cooled, cut about 1/3 of the top off and set aside.
 Using your fingers or a fork, rip out some of the bun making a well about 2 tablespoons in size.
 Continue on all the buns.
 Fill each bun with about 1 tablespoon almond paste and 1 tablespoon of jam.